AndrejaCH/bikesharing/README.md

 -	Software:
     - Tableau Public 2020.3
 -	Languages & Environment:
-    - Pandas, environment Python 3.7
+    - Pandas, Python 3.7

 ## Results

 ### Basic Information

-The first page of the story is the dashboard that contains basic information about the data set.
+On first page of the story is the dashboard that contains basic information about the data set.
 The purpose of this page is to familiarize with the data and to introduce to the audiance what kind of data we will be dealing in the further analysis.

 <p align="center">
 <img src="Graphics/Basics.PNG" width="50%" height="50%">